 Prohibit the return of the Fairness Doctrine.

-Heller signed Broadcaster Freedom Act
+Wolf signed Broadcaster Freedom Act

 A bill to prevent the Federal Communications Commission from repromulgating the fairness doctrine.
 Amends the Communications Act of 1934 to prohibit the Federal Communications Commission (FCC), notwithstanding any other provision of any Act, from having the authority to require broadcasters to present opposing viewpoints on controversial issues of public importance, commonly referred to as the Fairness Doctrine.